Epodes (Horace): The iambic genre

 The Epodes situate themselves in the tradition of iambic poetry going back to the lyric poets of archaic Greece.
 In the following quotation from his Epistles, Horace identifies the poet Archilochus of Paros as his most important influence:

 Dating to the seventh century BC, the poems of Archilochus contain attacks, often highly sexualised and scatological, on other members of society.
 Two groups in particular are targets of his abuse: personal enemies and promiscuous women.
-The above-mentioned Lycambes features in many of Archilochus' poems and was thought to have committed suicide after being viciously slandered by the poet.
+The above-mentioned Lycambes features in many of Archilochus' poems and was thought to have killed himself after being viciously slandered by the poet.
 Horace, as is indicated in the above passage, largely followed the model of Archilochus with regards to metre and spirit, but, on the whole, the Epodes are much more restrained in their verbal violence.
 While Horace does not borrow extensively from him, Archilochian influence can be felt in some of his themes (e.g. Epod.
 8 and 12 as a variation on the Cologne Epodes) and poetic stances (e.g. addressing fellow citizens or hated enemies).

 Another significant iambic predecessor of Horace was Hipponax, a lyric poet who flourished during the sixth century BC in Ephesus, Asia Minor.
 Writing in the same vein as Archilochus, his poems depict the vulgar aspects of contemporary society.
 In contrast to the previous iambic tradition, he has been described as striking a discernibly satirical pose: through the use of eccentric and foreign language, many of his poems come across as humorous takes on low-brow activities.
 His influence is acknowledged in Epode 6.11–4.
 The Hellenistic scholar and poet Callimachus (third century BC) also wrote a collection of iambi, which are thought to have left a mark on Horace's poems.
-In these poems, Callimachus presented a toned-down version of the archaic iambus.
+In these poems, Callimachus presented a toned-down, less aggressive version of the archaic iambus.
 Horace avoids direct allusions to Callimachus, a fact which has sometimes been seen as a strategy in favour of the style of Archilochus and Hipponax.